seccily/yoga-analyzer/README.md

 	docker run -p 8501:8501 USER_NAME/REPO_NAME

-After this command, you need to connect to **localhost:8501** from the browser.
+After this command, you need to connect to **localhost:8501** from the browser to run the app.